Children's Hospital is part of the UPMC family.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

-As a child, Brian Feingold suffered from frequent asthma attacks and spent a lot of time in emergency rooms.
+As a child, Brian Feingold, MD suffered from frequent asthma attacks and spent a lot of time in emergency rooms.
 He vividly remembers a period when his asthma attacks were so frequent that he found himself in the ER 12 times in 14 days.

 Those childhood experiences left their mark.
 His asthma now well controlled, Dr. Feingold recalls: “Being around physicians and other health care providers was what first got me interested in a career in medicine.”

 As a student at the University of Pittsburgh School of Medicine, Dr. Feingold developed a special interest in heart function and particularly in congenital heart defects.
-Later, as a fellow in pediatric cardiology at Children’s Hospital of Pittsburgh of UPMC, he found his calling in the care of children with heart failure and those who had received heart transplants.
+Later, as a fellow in pediatric cardiology at UPMC Children's Hospital of Pittsburgh, he found his calling in the care of children with heart failure and those who had received heart transplants.
 It was because these patients have complex medical needs that he felt drawn to specialize in their care.

 “You need to know a lot about medicine beyond cardiology to take care of patients with heart transplants,” he explains.
 “You have to take care of the whole patient.”
 In addition, because patients with heart transplants need ongoing follow-up care, he gets to know his patients over time as they grow into adolescents and young adults.

 Dr. Feingold has served as Medical Director of Heart Failure and Heart Transplant Programs at Children’s since 2014.
 After graduating from medical school in 1999, he completed his internship and residency in pediatrics at the University of Massachusetts Memorial Medical Center in Worcester, MA.
 He returned to Pittsburgh to undertake fellowships in pediatric cardiology and pediatric cardiac transplantation and heart failure at Children’s.